Nexai-net/democrite/README.md

 **Extensions**
 - **Democrite.Framework.Node.Cron**: Reference this one by your node project to enable the cron mechanism.
 - **Democrite.Framework.Node.Signals**: Reference this one by your node project to enable the signals mechanism.
+- **Democrite.Framework.Node.Mongo**: Reference this one by your node project to enable the mongo db Storage.

+**VGrain**
+- **Democrite.Framework.VGrains.DebugTools**: Reference this one by your node project to enable debug sequences or VGrain.

 ### Node